mamanigrasso/PartyPoker/README.md

 ## Game Description

-PokerFox is a round / real-time card game for two to six players with cheating features to increase the fun factor.
+POKERFOX is a round / real-time card game for two to six players with cheating features to increase the fun factor.
 Each player gets two cards and betting chips.
 The players put a different amount of money (chips) on the odds of winning their own hand without knowing about the opponent's hand.
 The chips of a game (pot) used by the players wins the player with the strongest hand.
 This opens up the opportunity to win by bluffing even with weak cards.